Trepan-Debuggers/zshdb/docs/manpage.rst

 See also
 ---------

-* bashmanual_ - Until a full manual is written, this manual for a similar bash debugger may give some guidance.
+* `bashdb manual <http://bashdb.sourceforge.net/bashdb.html>`_ - Until a full manual is written, this manual for a similar bash debugger may give some guidance.
 The two debuggers have similar command interfaces (and code).

-* zshdbgithub_ - the homepage for the project for the family of debugger, zshdb, bashdb.
+* `zshdb github <https://github.com/rocky/zshdb>`_ - the github project page

 Author
 ------